MikeBauwns/MikeBauwns.github.io/src/pages/about.md

 # Contact
 If you want to contact me, you can do that via LinkedIn or email: mike.bauwns@gmail.com

-# Education
-* 2020 - present: Applied Computer Science - Howest in Bruges
-* 2014 - 2020: IT and Networks - Sint-Jozef Sint-Pieter in Blankenberge

 # Technical Skills

 ## Development